-- Develop and implement an internal investigation mechanism for lost or stolen drug bags.
-The internal investigation mechanism should include: - Determine if drug bag was left at the scene. - Determine if drug bag was not exchanged on last run. - Determine if drug bag is in the wrong vehicle. - Interview all personnel who had access to the drug bag. - The GMVEMSC will seek the assistance of the Drug Bag Co-Chair to check with all hospitals to determine if the bag might be in inventory or be alerted if it shows up at one of the hospitals. - EMS Officer will initiate the Drug Bag Discrepancy Form and follow instructions for reporting lost or stolen drug bags.
+- Develop and implement an internal search mechanism for lost drug bags.
+The internal search mechanism should include: - O Determine if drug bag was left at the scene. - O Determine if drug bag was not exchanged on last run. - o Determine if drug bag is in the wrong vehicle. - The GMVEMSC will seek the assistance of the Drug Bag Co-Chair to check with all hospitals to determine if the bag might be in inventory or be alerted if it shows up at one of the hospitals. - EMS Officer will initiate the Drug Bag Discrepancy Form and follow instructions for reporting lost or stolen drug bags.
 Completed paperwork and reports will be submitted to GMVEMSC. - The GMVEMSC will contact the hospital EMS Coordinator with whom the EMS Department is assigned to work out a drug bag replacement.
 The EMS Coordinator will contact GMVEMSC for a drug bag replacement after all paperwork is submitted and GMVEMSC will assess a fee for replacement bag to be paid for by the EMS Department receiving the replacement bag.